Luchador/GUD/rewrite/readme.md

 Also, still need to take the big series of includes making a single object, and split to many objects linked to right spot.
 Deconstruction of individual files in ob_seg will happened during or as a result of this.

-This dissassembly rewrite was made possible thanks to queueram's sm64tools.
-I still need to add 1172 support to it, then I will submit my changes.
+This dissassembly rewrite was made possible thanks to queueRAM's sm64tools.
+I still need to add 1172 support to it, then I will submit a PR with my changes.